Skip to main content

 Prescriptive Information

-CAUTION: Federal law (USA) restricts this device to sale by or on the order of a physician.
-Rx only.
-Prior to use, please see the complete “Directions for Use” for more information on Indications, Contraindications, Warnings, Precautions, Adverse Events, and Operator’s Instructions.
+CAUTION: Federal law (USA) restricts this device to sale by or on the order of a licensed practitioner.
+Prior to use, please refer to all applicable “Instructions for Use” for more information on Intended Use/Indications for Use, Contraindications, Warnings, Precautions, Potential Adverse Events, and Operator’s Instructions.

 INTELLAMAP ORION™ Mapping Catheter